-

 Program Design

-A typical project includes up to a week of meetings in Washington, DC, to provide an orientation and overview of the theme and to introduce visitors to federal officials and agencies, national organizations, academics and think tanks, nonprofits and NGOs, and professionals in their specific field of interest.
-All projects include a briefing on the US federal system of government.
+A typical project includes up to a week of meetings in Washington, DC, to provide an orientation and overview of the theme and to introduce visitors to federal officials and agencies, organizations, and professionals in their specific field of interest.
+All projects include a briefing on the U.S. federal system of government.
 Meetings may include panel discussions, site visits, workshops, individual interlocutors, job shadowing, or service opportunities.
-Visitors typically travel to an additional three or four cities in geographically diverse regions of the country; the itinerary may include a state capital and a small town to provide first-hand exposure to the great diversity that exists in the U.S. Also included in the program design are hospitality dinners, school visits, community service activities, and cultural events such as rodeos, state fairs, festivals, visits to national parks, or events that highlight some unique aspect of the region visited.
+Visitors typically travel to an additional three or four cities across the country; the itinerary may include a state capital and a small town to provide first-hand exposure to the people and culture of the U.S. Also included in the program design are hospitality dinners, school visits, volunteer activities, and cultural events such as rodeos, state fairs, festivals, visits to national parks, or events that highlight some unique aspect of the region visited.

 Participant Experience